CryptoDappRun/Ether-To-Token/README.md

 # Ether-To-Token
-Ether To Token,Swap Basecoin to your token.
+Swap Basecoin to your token.

 This project is compatible with all the Ethereum-like blockchain,for example:Ethereum,Binance,Polygon..... check support list: https://cryptodapprun.github.io/Blockchain-To-Metamask/